goobers692s/notes/README.md

 5. Learn to use debugging tools effectively.
 Understanding how to find and solve errors in code is crucial for writing quality code quickly and efficiently.
 6. Stay up-to-date with new programming languages, frameworks, libraries, tools, etc. As technology continues to evolve, it' s important to learn and adopt new techniques to stay competitive in the industry.
 7. Don' t be afraid to ask for help or advice from others in a professional setting.
 There' a lot of experienced developers out there who are willing to share their knowledge and help others grow in their field.

+# 2023-12-10
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
+It's important to first focus on writing clear, correct, and maintainable code, and only optimize when profiling indicates a specific bottleneck.